gp3gp3gp3/codenewbie-clone/readme.md

 This is a clone of codenewbie.org to practice for a pair programming interview.
+Mostly I made this to sandbox using polymorphic associations to build a "recent stories" activity feed.